-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - g.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (2) SELRES officers should be given favorable consideration for a valid Standards of Training, Certification, and Watchkeeping endorsement on their MMC. - g.
 All IRR lieutenant commanders who are best qualified for promotion to commander have attained or maintained one of the following USCG MMCs: MASTER, STM CHENG, MTR CHENG, GT CHENG, DO CH MATE, STM 1ST ASST, MTR 1ST ASST, or GT 1ST ASST; and consistently execute annual ADT (or have an approved waiver).
 Possession of a USCG MMC for MASTER or CHENG is the most valued. - h.
 Favorable consideration should also be given to SELRES lieutenant commanders who have demonstrated leadership and sustained superior performance in a paid status (commanding officer, officer-in-charge, executive officer, or department head).
 Sustained superior performance with hard (or soft) breakouts provides positive indication of potential to serve at the next higher paygrade. - i.
-Favorable consideration should be given to lieutenant commanders who acquired the Tactical Advisor (TACAD) qualification and have gained afloat experience serving as a TACAD on multiple occasions. - j.
-Favorable consideration should be given to lieutenant commanders who acquired the Afloat Bridge Resource Management Workshop (ABRMW) qualification and gained afloat experience serving as an ABRMW advisor.
+Favorable consideration should be given to lieutenant commanders who acquired the Tactical Advisor (TACAD) qualification and have gained afloat experience serving as a TACAD on multiple occasions.